ibnul42/my-docusaurus/docs/gitlab-ci_cd-pipeline/netlify-gitlab_pipeline.md

 ## Ways to perform Gitlab Pipeline

-There are two ways to perform Github Actions:
+There are two ways to perform Gitlab Pipeline:

 - From Gitlab Repository
 - From Code Editor